 Stock up now – it takes four quarts of kefir to brine a whole turkey, and it’s the best investment you’ll make this holiday season!
-For the second day of Thanksgiving Recipe Week we made a turkey brine with plain kefir, which makes the meat extra juicy and gives it mouthwatering flavor.
+For the second day of Thanksgiving Recipe Week we made a turkey brine with plain kefir, which makes the meat extra juicy and gives it a mouthwatering flavor.
 Brining is a 2-day process of soaking a turkey in a salt-based solution to tenderize the meat.
 As the turkey soaks it absorbs the extra moisture and the salt breaks down the protein.
 Basically, the turkey is taking a luxurious salt bath.
 Isn’t our turkey sodium cute?!
-TIP: brined turkeys cook faster than a turkey that hasn’t been brined, so make sure to regularly check the internal temperature as it cooks in the oven.
+TIP: Brined turkeys cook faster than a turkey that hasn’t been brined, so make sure to regularly check the internal temperature as it cooks in the oven.

 Marinating your choice of protein in kefir is a great way to turn tough, bland cuts into tender, juicy masterpieces.
 This is thanks to two things: lactic acid and the live and live and active probiotic cultures found in kefir.
 Both work to break down the proteins in meat, making it softer and easier to digest.
 Because lactic acid is only mildly acidic, it works more slowly than other acidic marinades, meaning you’re generally ok letting the meat rest overnight or throughout the day.

-For Turkey Breast
+Fancy Brine For Turkey Breast

 - 1 tbsp salt

 - 1/2 cup honey

 - 1/4 cup soy sauce